 Wildfire in New York State is based on the same science and environmental factors as any wildfire in the world.
 Fuels, weather, and topography are the primary factors that determine the natural spread and destruction of every wildfire.
-New York State, including Suffolk County, has large tracts of diverse forest lands, many of which are the result of historic destructive wildfires.
-Although destructive fires do not occur on an annual basis, the State's fire history shows a cycle of fire occurrence that result in human death, property loss, forest destruction, and air pollution (NYS DHSES 2014).
+New York State, including Suffolk County, has large tracts of diverse forest lands, many of which are the result of wildfires.
+Although large fires greater than 100 acres do not occur on an annual basis, the State's fire history shows a cycle of fire occurrence that result in human death, property loss, forest destruction, and air pollution (NYS DHSES 2014).

-There are three different classes of wildfires: surface fires, ground fires, and crown fires.
-Surface fires are the most common type and burns along the forest floor, moving slowly and killing or damaging trees.
-Ground fires are usually started by lightning and burns on or below the forest floor.
-Crown fires spread rapidly by wind and move quickly by jumping along the tops of trees.
+Wildfires are grouped within three classes: surface fires, ground fires, and crown fires.
+Surface fires, the most common, burn along the forest floor, moving slowly and killing or damaging trees.
+Ground fires are usually started during excessively dry periods, and burn on or below the forest floor.
+Crown fires spread rapidly by wind and move quickly by jumping along tops of trees.